 2. Best Small Humidor: Milano Humidor

-An absolute beauty to behold, the Milano Humidor acts as both a beautiful piece of furniture and humidor.
-The dark cherry finish along with the tongue and groove construction keep moisture inside your humidor while the lock and key closure keeps prying hands out.
+An absolute beauty to behold, the Milano Humidor acts as both a beautiful piece of furniture and a humidor.
+The dark cherry finish along with the tongue and groove construction keeps moisture inside your humidor while the lock and key closure keeps prying hands out.

-It comes packaged with a analog hygrometer that takes up some space in your humidor.
+It comes packaged with an analog hygrometer that takes up some space in your humidor.
 Some reviews report that the humidifier leaks a bit, but overall, they were delighted with the capacity, exquisite interior and exterior, and secure close lid.

 This piece is at the very top of our price range, but if you’re willing to invest, you’ll enjoy its warm character and ample storage space.